 Your dentist is committed to helping you to retain your natural teeth for as long as possible, and there are lots of ways in which they will do this.
 Nevertheless, there are instances whereby a dental extraction is the best course of action for your long-term dental health and wellbeing.
 When this happens, your dentist will explain to you exactly why an extraction is needed, what will happen and what your options are for potentially replacing your missing tooth after (if applicable).

-Extracting your wisdom teeth
+The Case for Extracting your wisdom teeth

 Of all the teeth that you could potentially have extracted, it is your wisdom teeth which are significantly more likely to be removed.
 The wisdom teeth get their name from the fact that they are the very last adult teeth to arrive, usually not erupting until our late teens or even early twenties.
 Most people have four wisdom teeth, one in each corner arch of their teeth.
 However, since these large, square teeth come through so late, often by the time that they start to erupt there is little to no space left in the arch to accommodate them.
 If this happens, it can trigger problems including: